WaffleHacks/website-2022/README.md

 ```

 If you updated any content in the CMS, simply restart the development server and it will pull the latest information.

+## Attribution

+The privacy policy, data sharing policy, rules, and code of conduct are adapted from [MLH's policies repository](https://github.com/MLH/mlh-policies).